rishab-t0910/website/content/about/_index.md

 # Hi everyone!

 <p align="justify">
 I'm Rishab Tirupathi, a current graduate student studying Applied Mathematics at the University of Illinois at Urbana-Champaign.
+I am originally from Singapore, where I served in the Singapore Army as a Combat Engineer Officer/Lieutenant as part of conscription law.
 I am looking for internships where I can solve tough quantitative problems in any industry from Finance, Technology, Agriculture and beyond!
 </p>

 ### Education